 Book a session with a swimming instructor to have them asses your stroke.
 They will be able to offer guidance on movement, breathing technique and how to minimise energy expenditure, which you’ll be thankful for when you hit the water.

 Of course not all of your swimming preparation will be done in the pool.
 Incorporating holistic fitness into your training will help you to improve your breathing technique, posture and work your core.
 Mix a yoga or pilates class into your training schedule weekly for a low impact, strengthening workout.
-(More on the health benefits of holistic fitness here.)
+(Find out more on the health benefits of holistic fitness.)

 One of the biggest challenges triathletes face is the discomfort of a 24 mile cycle.
 Getting in plenty of cycling throughout your training will help you to decide how best your bike fits you.
 Once you’ve spent some time finding what works for your body, it’s worth having a bike specialist set-up your race bike to ensure the same comfort.

 Add variety to your cycle training.
 Include indoor cycling classes that incorporate a mix of climbs at speed, or an RPM class for maximum cardio training.
 If your training starts to get tedious, inject a little fun with Les Mills The Trip, an immersive cycling experience from fitness legends, Les Mills.

 On the gym floor, spend time working on the transition from bike to run.
 This will help your legs get used to the change in movement.
 Opt for short cycles and runs initially, just to get the transition nailed, before slowly increasing distance to build endurance.